How to remove Mac viruses

 Mac virus is a real danger, not just a myth

-The most popular way to get infected with Mac malware is by downloading famous third-party plugins like Adobe Reader, Flash, and Java.
-These plugins are needed for using programs or browsing properly, so there is no surprise that people fall for letting them in.
+The most common way to get infected with Mac malware is by downloading popular third-party plugins like Adobe Reader, Flash, and Java.
+These plugins are necessary for using certain programs or browsing properly, making it unsurprising that people often fall for them.

-However, once the victim enables any of these plugins, he or she puts Mac's security into danger.
-Additionally, you can get infected just by clicking on the spammy link or downloading the malicious email attachment dubbed “invoice” or “shipping details.”
+However, once a victim enables any of these plugins, they compromise their Mac's security.
+Additionally, infections can occur simply by clicking on a spammy link or downloading a malicious email attachment labeled as an “invoice” or “shipping details.”

 Mac virus